m-uppal/airbnb-seattle-project/README.md

 Understanding pricing trends by asking the following questions:

 1. Is there a pattern of seasonality reflected in the prices?
-2. Are prices neighbourhood dependant?
+2. Are prices neighbourhood dependent?
 3. Can we see differences in price in relation to property type?

 ## **File Descriptions**